Skip to Content

 If you love this recipe as much as I do, please write a five-star review in the comment section below (or on Pinterest with the “tried it” button – you can now add pictures into reviews, too!), and be sure to help me share on facebook!

-All the delicious layers of the classic New Orleans sandwich combined with hearty eggs make a great appetizer for Mardi Gras, Fat Tuesday, or any celebration!
+All the delicious layers of the classic New Orleans sandwich combined with hearty eggs make a great appetizer for your Mardi Gras party or Fat Tuesday celebration!

 Muffuletta Deviled Eggs